anijitsahu/react-app-simple-pokemon-app/README.md

 ## Features
-- This is just a Simple Pokemon Application
+- This is a Simple Pokemon Application
 - It is a Full Stack Application
 - Listing of favourites pokemons are added